St Filumena’s Catholic Primary School – Geography Curriculum Statement

 • Vehicles include guest speakers who are specialists in their field, trips to businesses, fieldwork to relevant places of interest, innovative use of technology such as GPS mapping systems, to name but a few.

 • Geography is taught individually but plays a key role in the achievement of the learning aims of the vehicle.
-For example, a focus on the local housing market may include a visit to the town planning office to enable pupils to conduct a land-use survey of Stafford and identify areas of need.
+For example, a focus on the local housing market may include a visit to the town planning office to enable pupils to conduct a land-use survey of the local Staffordshire Moorlands area and identify areas of need.
 Through discussions with a town planner, pupils will understand the process of an application which could lead to them considering a site for development, conducting local surveys and pitching their idea to the Borough council.

 • Success criteria in every Geography lesson are set in order to guide children to achieve their potential.
 This ensures work is demanding and matches the aims of the curriculum.

-• High quality teaching responds to the needs of children.
-Spiral learning is a key focus of all formative and summative assessment with teachers actively marking work in lessons in order to identify misconceptions early.
+• High-quality teaching responds to the needs of children.
+Spiral learning is a key focus of all formative and summative assessments with teachers actively marking work in lessons in order to identify misconceptions early.

 Each lesson will include live marking (as per the Marking and Feedback Policy).
 Books will be marked fortnightly following the Marking and Feedback Policy.
 Homework is not formally set in geography but children are encouraged to take part in enrichment opportunities such as visiting different counties, using compasses on fieldwork and making effective use of the school grounds.
-High quality teaching responds to the needs of children.
-Spiral learning is a key focus of all formative and summative assessment with teachers actively marking work in lessons in order to identify misconceptions early.
-An assessment grid is used to formally record an overview of progress of each child.
-The link is:
+High-quality teaching responds to the needs of children.
+Spiral learning is a key focus of all formative and summative assessments with teachers actively marking work in lessons in order to identify misconceptions early.

 Geography is taught through the vehicle.
 This results in excellent cross-curricular opportunities.
 For example, a vehicle focusing on developing a nature programme will result in the geography lessons including a focus on temperate deciduous forests.
 This biome is defined by its four distinct seasons and its forests of trees that drop their leaves in autumn.
 (The word “deciduous” [dih-SID-yoo-uhss] comes from a Latin word meaning “to fall.”).
 This ensures that children are engaged and interested in the subject through the excitement of the vehicle.